oracle-livelabs/oci/oci-api-management/installation/installation.md

 - Install an Autonomous Database
 - Install the API Portal (APEX application) in it

+Watch the video below for a quick walk-through of the lab.
+[Video][videohub:1_6v7eprbg]

 ### Prerequisites

 - Download the source code of the project: